House of Lords: Early history

+17th–18th century

-The House of Lords remained more powerful than the House of Commons, but the Lower House continued to grow in influence, reaching a zenith in relation to the House of Lords during the middle 17th century.
-Conflicts between the King and the Parliament (for the most part, the House of Commons) ultimately led to the English Civil War during the 1640s.
+The House of Lords remained more powerful than the House of Commons, but the lower house continued to grow in influence, reaching a zenith in relation to the House of Lords during the middle of the 17th century.
+Conflicts between the king and the Parliament (for the most part, the House of Commons) ultimately led to the English Civil War during the 1640s.
 In 1649, after the defeat and execution of King Charles I, the Commonwealth of England was declared, but the nation was effectively under the overall control of Oliver Cromwell, Lord Protector of England, Scotland and Ireland.

-The House of Lords was reduced to a largely powerless body, with Cromwell and his supporters in the Commons dominating the Government.
-On 19 March 1649, the House of Lords was abolished by an Act of Parliament, which declared that "The Commons of England [find] by too long experience that the House of Lords is useless and dangerous to the people of England."
+The House of Lords was reduced to a largely powerless body, with Cromwell and his supporters in the Commons dominating the government.
+On 19 March 1649, the House of Lords was abolished by an act of Parliament, which declared that "The Commons of England [find] by too long experience that the House of Lords is useless and dangerous to the people of England."
+It was briefly de facto eclipsed by Cromwell's Other House.
 The House of Lords did not assemble again until the Convention Parliament met in 1660 and the monarchy was restored.
 It returned to its former position as the more powerful chamber of Parliament—a position it would occupy until the 19th century.

+After the Acts of Union 1707, the peerage of Scotland elected sixteen of their number, the Scottish representative peers, to sit in the House of Lords.
+General elections were held with each Parliament, and by-elections to fill vacancies in between.
+The elections ceased after the Peerage Act 1963 granted all peers of Scotland a hereditary seat in the House of Lords.

+The first election of Scottish representative peers took place on 15 February 1707 at the Parliament House, Edinburgh, shortly before the Parliament of Scotland was adjourned for the last time on 25 March.
+The commissioners for the barons and the burghs chose their representatives to the British House of Commons at the same time.